-In removing a student with an IEP from school grounds, police liaison officers and school district personnel are further prohibited from engaging in the following conduct:

-- 1. Corporal punishment prohibited by Minn.
-Stat. § 121A.58; - 2.
-Requiring a child to assume and maintain a specified physical position, activity, or posture that induces physical pain; - 3.
-Totally or partially restricting a child's senses as punishment; - 4.
-Denying or restricting a child's access to equipment and devices such as walkers, wheel chairs, hearing aids, and communication boards that facilitate the child's functioning except when temporarily removing the equipment or device is needed to prevent injury to the child or others or serious damage to the equipment or device, in which case the equipment or device shall be returned to the child as soon as possible; - 5.
-Interacting with a child in a manner that constitutes sexual abuse, neglect, or physical abuse under Minn.
-Stat. § 626.556; - 6.
-Physical holding (as defined in Minn.
-Stat. § 125A.0941) that restricts or impairs a child's ability to breathe, restricts or impairs a child's ability to communicate distress, places pressure or weight on a child's head, throat, neck, chest, lungs, sternum, diaphragm, back, or abdomen, or results in straddling a child's torso; - 7.
-Withholding regularly scheduled meals or water; and/or - 8.
-Denying a child access to toilet facilities.
+- 2. In removing a student with an IEP from school grounds, police liaison officers and school district personnel are further prohibited from engaging in the following conduct: - a.
+Corporal punishment prohibited by Minnesota Statutes section 121A.58; - Requiring a child to assume and maintain a specified physical position, activity, or posture that induces physical pain; - c.
+Totally or partially restricting a child's senses as punishment; - d.
+Denying or restricting a child's access to equipment and devices such as walkers, wheelchairs, hearing aids, and communication boards that facilitate the child's functioning except when temporarily removing the equipment or device is needed to prevent injury to the child or others or serious damage to the equipment or device, in which case the equipment or device shall be returned to the child as soon as possible; - e.
+Interacting with a child in a manner that constitutes sexual abuse, neglect, or physical abuse under Minnesota Statutes Chapter 260E; - f.
+Physical holding (as defined in Minnesota Statutes section 125A.0941) that restricts or impairs a child's ability to breathe, restricts or impairs a child's ability to communicate distress, places pressure or weight on a child's head, throat, neck, chest, lungs, sternum, diaphragm, back, or abdomen, or results in straddling a child's torso; - g.
+Withholding regularly scheduled meals or water; and/or - h.
+Denying a child access to toilet facilities. - 3.
+Any reasonable force used under Minnesota Statutes, sections 121A.582; 609.06, subdivision 1; and 609.379 which intends to hold a child immobile or limit a child's movement where body contact is the only source of physical restraint or confines a child alone in a room from which egress is barred shall be reported to the Minnesota Department of Education as a restrictive procedure, including physical holding or seclusion used by an unauthorized or untrained staff person.